Blower Door Test in Florence township, NJ

 How Is A Blower Door Test Conducted?

-As the fan expels air, the resulting pressure draws outdoor air in through hidden leaks and unsealed joints.
+As the fan creates negative pressure, outside air infiltrates the home through gaps and small openings.
 With the help of a nanometer, we determine the pressure difference between the fan’s airflow and the home’s internal conditions.
-These figures are calculated into air changes per hour (ACH), reflecting how well the home prevents air loss and maintains efficiency in NJ conditions.
+The data is converted into air changes per hour (ACH), identifying how tightly sealed and energy-efficient the house is in NJ.

 What Is A Passing Blower Door Test Score?